mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Metadata_Organization/Metadata_Organization.md

 > This page was made to just avoid duplicating the steps on other how-to guides and assumes you're coming from one of them (such as [Using Prose.io](/Meta/Creating_Editing_Pages/Using_Prose_io/) or [Using Github.com](/Meta/Creating_Editing_Pages/Using_Github_com/)).
 These give more context to the info here.

+> The only time some of the below info differs are for [Virtual Pages](/Meta/Virtual_Pages).
+Such pages are distinguished by a `/?/` in their URL and are currently exclusive to the Entity Reference section.

 ---

 ## Page filename